-- 3. Configure Event Handling and Notification policies: Open Event Handlers from the Settings menu.
+- 3. Configure Event Handling and Notification policies: Open Event Handling from the Settings menu.
 Complete, and test, the SMTP, or SNMP, configuration.
 See Chapter 21, Events and Event Handlers for more information. - 4.
 Overview Dashboard: Select Overview from the Dashboard menu.
-Set the defaults for the groups you want to view, the time range, and graphs to display. - 5.
-Advisors: You can accept the defaults defined, or select Advisors from the Settings menu and customize the threshold for groups, or individual MySQL Instances.
-For more information, see Chapter 20, Advisors. - 6.
-SQL Performance Tuning If you are monitoring instances of MySQL running version 5.6.14 or later, make sure to see the rich SQL performance tuning data available in the Query Analyzer.
-(If you are monitoring earlier MySQL versions, make sure to download a Query Analyzer plugin so you can see SQL performance data as well.)
+Set the defaults for the groups you want to view, the time range, and graphs to display.
+See Chapter 15, Overview for more information. - 5.
+Replication Dashboard: If you are using MySQL Replication, select the Dashboards menu, click on Replication and select a group to view its topology, configuration, status and replication error details.
+See Chapter 18, Replication Dashboard for more information. - Advisors: You can accept the defaults defined, or select Advisors from the Settings menu and customize the threshold for groups, or individual MySQL Instances.
+For more information, see Chapter 20, Advisors.

-7. I/O and Lock Contention - If you are using MySQL 5.6 or later consider deploying the sys schema, and making use of the new Database File I/O and Lock Waits reports from the Reports & Graphs menu.
+- 7. SQL Performance Tuning If you are monitoring instances of MySQL running version 5.6.14 or later, rich SQL performance tuning data is available in the Query Analyzer.
+(If you are monitoring earlier MySQL versions, make sure to download a Query Analyzer plugin so you can see SQL performance data as well.) - 8.
+I/O and Lock Contention If you are using MySQL 5.6 or later consider deploying the sys schema, and making use of the new Database File I/O and Lock Waits reports from the Reports & Graphs menu.
 These will help you identify who or what is using the most I/O, and whether there is any lock wait contention within your MySQL Instance.
-See the Database File I/O and Lock Waits reports documentation for more information.
+See Section 19.2, "Database File I/O and Lock Waits" for more information.